 Last week, we took a closer look at five of the biggest surprises in this NHL fantasy season, which featured such players as Joffrey Lupul, Radim Vrbata and Brian Elliott.
 The majority of feedback received from that post focused on a perceived glaring omission from the list – Ottawa’s Erik Karlsson, who’s emerged as the leading scorer among all NHL defencemen by a country mile this season.

 For the record, the decision to leave Karlsson off was based primarily on his Yahoo!
 Fantasy ranking change from a year go – in 2010-11 he finished the season as the #103-ranked player in the NHL, while this season, he has vaulted himself into the top ten, where he currently sits eighth.
 Still, despite only jumping those 95 ranking spots in 2011-12, he is undeniably the NHL’s breakout player of the year, and it might even be fair to say that no one truly saw this coming from the 21-year-old Swede.
 A surprise performer, certainly worthy of making the list.

 Now for the fun part – a chance to rip in to some of the biggest fantasy busts this season.
-For the sake of this exercise, let’s leave out the guys who suffered major injuries this season (you got lucky this time, Havlat) and focus on the players who failed to, at the very least, live up to expectations on the scoresheet.
+For the sake of this exercise, let’s leave out the guys who suffered major injuries this season (you got lucky this time, Havlat) which all are in a special regimen to comeback as soon as possible, with the latest exercise routine and pure stevia to gain the muscle lost in the recovery of the injuries with this bulk supplement.
+Let’s focus on the players who failed to, at the very least, live up to expectations on the scoresheet.

 ALEX OVECHKIN – WASHINGTON CAPITALS